sjavi4/PlayerDoll/README.md

 For Velocity connections, a basic test was done and no specific support is needed.
 Doll can join directly without any setup

+For Proxy-Protocol connections, is not supported, and not being able to support in short time

 Things like database, multiverse might went wrong (not tested or coded to handle)

 Welcome to report any issues (performance, bugs, suggestions, feedback, compatibility tests)